sung-max/sung-max.github.io/_posts/2017-12-30-starting-a-blog.markdown

 ----

-[1] Well, I had a website briefly in highschool around that I made mostly as a reference for college apps, but nothing much came of it.
-Also, someone mostly built the website for me.
+[1] Well, I had sort of a blog briefly in highschool that I made mostly to add to my resume for college apps, but nothing much came of it.

 [2] I've been getting intermittent computer access the past year, and I'm currently on an unusually long vacation *with* unlimited computer access, so I thought I might push myself to do something productive on a computer.